VCCE/VCC/docs/UserGuide.md

     processor.
 Internal registers, Condition Code Register, stack/user pointers, and the program counter are updated in real time.
 In addition, you can halt, step, and run the processor at any time.
+    When the processor is halted you can also change the PC register and step or run from that point.
+  - **Disassembly** - this displays a disassembly of a selected range of coco3 hexidecimal addresses
   - **Breakpoints** - this window allows you to load an LWASM assembler listing and set breakpoints.
 This provides a source level debugging capability for a loaded program.